MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-test-bot.md

 ---
 title: "Work with the Test bot pane"
-description: "Learn how to work with the Dynamics 365 Virtual Agent for Customer Service Test bot pane." ms.date: 05/29/2019 ms.service:
+description: "Learn how to work with the Power Virtual Agents Test bot pane." ms.date: 05/29/2019 ms.service:
   - "dynamics-365-ai"